bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Sub & Superscripts</h4>

-Subscripts and superscripts may be marked up accordingly using the sub and sup elements respectively.
-It is important to note that these elements should be reserved for typographical conventions, not for presentational purposes.
+<p>Subscripts and superscripts may be marked up accordingly using
+the sub and sup elements respectively.
+It is important to note that these elements should be reserved for typographical conventions, not for presentational purposes.</p>

 <pre>
  1  <!-- Subscript -->